 Can you get mortgage loan on a foreclosed home?
 The answer is yes, but if the house needs work you may need a Conventional Loan instead of FHA or VA, because the FHA and VA requires that the home is in good working standing with no repairs needed.

-if you are interested in buying an REO/Bank Owned property please get in contact with us and it will be our pleasure to assist you!
+if you are interested in buying an REO/Bank Owned property please feel free to fill out the form below to get in contact with us, and it will be our pleasure to assist you!